2025-26 Edition

 Introduction to basic principles of probability and statistical inference.
 Axiomatic definition of probability, random variables, probability distributions, expectation.

-Restriction: Data Science Majors have first consideration for enrollment.
-Quantitative Economics majors have second consideration.
+Restrictions: Data Science majors have the first consideration for enrollment.
+Quantitative Economics majors have second consideration for enrollment.

 STATS 120B.
 Introduction to Probability and Statistics II.
 4 Units.

-Restriction: Data Science Majors have first consideration for enrollment.
+Restrictions: Data Science majors have the first consideration for enrollment.
 Quantitative Economics majors have second consideration.

 STATS 120C.
 Introduction to Probability and Statistics III.
 4 Units.

-Restriction: Data Science Majors have first consideration for enrollment.
+Restrictions: Data Science majors have the first consideration for enrollment.
 Quantitative Economics majors have second consideration.

 STATS 140.
 Multivariate Statistical Methods.
 4 Units.